 What to compare in technology?

-Are rolls knurled?
+Are rollers knurled?

-Using any paint, glue with sand etc., to increase the friction between tire and roll lasts for maybe six months.
+Using any paint, glue with sand etc., to increase the friction between tire and roller lasts for maybe six months.
 Later all will be worn, and the bare steel surface will be your working surface.
 Slippy and ugly looking.

-Our solution is different – we emboss a unique tread (knurling with high mechanical pressure).
-This tread is 3D and CAM-optimized and may be described as teeth-shaped lines embossed in the roll (see picture).
+Our solution is different – we extrude a unique tread (knurling with high mechanical pressure).
+This tread is 3D and CAM-optimized and may be described as teeth-shaped lines embossed in the roller (see picture).
 Each "line" has two "tops" across the roller (instead of a standard method of cutting them and thus – having only one peak per line) to double the number of contacts to tire.
 Then, between both "peaks", there are micro-cuts (at a right angle to the teeth-shaped line) to stop the tire from flattening the tread.

 With knurled rolls, the tire temperature is noticeably lower, so there is less risk of overheating (damage) the tire during the measurement.
-The noise generated during the run is considerably lower than on dyno with milled rolls (not to mention the plain rolls).
+The noise generated during the run is considerably lower than on dyno with milled rollers (not to mention the plain rolls).

 Finally, rollers are covered with a unique double-layer chromium cover to protect them from being worn.
 Your dyno will always attract the eye of customers.
 Even ten years of use will not kill their parameters and brilliant aesthetics.